 - It can be hard to be present because we are so used to thinking about the next thing or planning for the future.

 - Many of us have not developed skills to stay grounded in the present.

 - Being “present” can be scary or painful, as it can sometimes mean being present when you are experiencing some of the worst aspects of your illness.
 In fact, your illness may love it when you try to power through because then your illness is not examined or questioned.
 Instead, it just sits there, pointing out your failings and making them feel like they are your fault, so you don’t notice that it is really the illness.

 How can we help?

-If you find that you’re are struggling and noticing that powering through does not seem to get the results you are used to, give us a call.
-We can schedule an appointment to help you gain a variety of skills that can help you feel better and get you back to performing at your best.
+If you’re noticing that powering through does not seem to get the results you are used to, give us a call.
+We can schedule an appointment to help you gain a variety of skills that can help you feel better.
+We’ll help get you back to performing at your best.
 The thing to keep in mind is that millions of people experience changes like these – you are not alone.
-Mental health is an important cornerstone to wellness and satisfaction, so let’s work together to help you get back to your old self!
+Mental health is an important cornerstone to wellness and satisfaction.
+Let’s work together to help you get back to your old self!